 Legends of Bigfoot

-Phillip Martin, a 79-year-old Quinault tribal elder, recalled a fishing trip more than 50 years ago.
-When an ape like hairy homnid known as C'iatqo (Bigfoot) threw a rock at his canoe.
-"There was a big splash, and there were no cliffs and all flat lands.
-I said, 'Well, the only thing I could think of was 'C'iatqo.'
-He's the only one around here that makes everyone want to just get out of here."
+Phillip Martin, a 79-year-old Quinault tribal elder, recalled a fishing trip over fifty years past. once an ape like bushy homnid referred to as C'iatqo (Bigfoot) threw a rock at his canoe.
+"There was a colossal splash, and there are no cliffs solely flat lands.
+I said, 'Well, the only real issue I might take into account was 'C'iatqo.'
+Bigfoot is the one around here that creates everyone to easily wish they was out of here."

-C'iatqo is one of the many words Native Americans throughout the country use to describe the creature that allegedly inhabits the wilderness regions of North America.
-Martin, along with several Quinault Indians, as well as members of various other Olympic Peninsula tribes were interviewed about the creature and its influence on Native culture for a show on the A&E channel.
+C'iatqo is one of the various words Native Americans throughout the country use to talk about the creature that allegedly inhabits the geographic regions of North America.
+Martin, beside several other Quinault Indians, as well as members of various completely different Olympic penninsula tribes were interviewed regarding the creature and its influence on Native culture for a show on the A&E channel.

-Harvest Moon a Quinault woman works as a storyteller at the Lake Quinault Lodge is familiar with several native legends about Bigfoot.
-She tells the story of the "Glue-Keek," a monster frightens tribal members and prevents them from hunting and gathering food" "His legs were as big as tree trunks.
-His skin was as tough as leather and his eyes had a hypnotic glow to them.
+Harvest Moon a Quinault woman works as a storyteller at the Lake Quinault Lodge is familiar with several native legends regarding the unexplained creature, Sasquatch.
+She tells the story of the "Glue-Keek," a monster frightens tribal} group members and prevents them from hunting for and gathering food" "His legs were as immense as tree trunks.
+His skin was as powerful as animal hide and his eyes had a mesmorizing glow to them.
 The monster started chasing the women through the berry patch.
-He took his huge, big feet, kicking over every basket of berries, squashing them on the ground."
+He took his immense, big feet, kicking over every basket of berries, squashing them into the dirt."

-According to the legend, warriors from various tribes gathered and made plans to kill the monster.
-They dug a hole, tricked Glue-Keek into falling into it and burned him.
+According to the legend, warriors from varied tribes gathered and created plans to kill the monster.
+They dug an oversized hole, tricked Glue-Keek into falling into it and burned him.
 As Glue-Keek perished, he swore he would return to drink the villagers' blood.
 As his ashes ascended into the air, they transformed into mosquitos.

-Whether or not Bigfoot's existence can be proven by science doesn't matter to Martin.
-He described an incident his daughter, who lives with her husband on the Lummi reservation, once shared.
-He said they heard a loud pounding noise outside their house: "Whatever was pounding on them had to be at least six, or seven feet tall.
-It scared the hell out of them.
-They thought someone was throwing rocks at first, but it kept repeating.
-By the time they got out there they didn't find anything.
-After a while, they said, "must have been a bigfoot."
+Whether or not Bigfoot's existence are established by science does not concern Martin.
+He recalls an incident when his woman, who lives alone with her husband on the Lummi reservation, once shared.
+He said they detected a loud pounding noise outside their house: "Whatever was pounding on them had to be a minimum of six, or seven feet tall.
+It scared the crap out of them.
+They thought someone was throwing rocks in an unbroken repetition.
+By the time they got out there they failed to discover something.
+In a jiffy, they said, "must be the unexplained monster Bigfoot."

 Cowichan People gave sasquatch the name "Thumquas".

-Most Canadians consider the Sasquatch a mythical creature, for the Cowichan People they are very real.
-Before the European invasion, Native Americans knew of the creature and gave him the name Sasquatch, which means "hairy giant."
-The Cowichan People gave him the name Thumquas.
+Most Canadians take into account the Bigfoot a mythical monster, for the Cowichan people they're terribly real.
+Before the european invasion, Native Americans knew of the creature and gave him the name Sasquatch, which implies "hairy giant."
+The Cowichan people gave him the name Thumquas.

-One of the earliest recorded sightings of a Sasquatch by a white man occurred in 1811 near what is now Jasper, Alberta by a fur trader named David Thompson.
-Since then there have been hundreds of thousands of sightings of this mysterious creature in Western Canada, and in several states of the U.S.
+One of the earliest recorded sightings of a Sasquatch by a white man occurred in 1811 close to what's currently Jasper, Alberta by a fur merchant named David Thompson.
+Since then there have been several thousands of sightings of this mysterious creature in Western Canada, and in several northern states of the U.S.

-There have been more than 700 footprints attributed to Bigfoot collected over the years, having an average length of 15.6 inches and an average width of 7.2 inches.
-Invariably, the sighting of a Sasquatch is accompanied by a very strong, very foul odor.
-Daily Colonist, July 20, 1905.
-Vancouver Island, BC.
-He is still wild, the Cowichan Leader says: "The wild man of Vancouver Island has again been seen by a prospector while out in the mountains last week near Cowichan Lake.
+There are over 700 footprints attributed to Bigfoot collected over the years, having a median length of 15.6 inches and a median width of 7.2 inches.
+Invariably, the sighting of a Sasquatch is accompanied by a very robust, terribly foul odor.
+Daily colonist, July 20, 1905.
+Vancouver Island, BC. he is still wild, the Cowichan Leader says: "The feral man of Vancouver Island has again been seen by a mineworker while out in the mountains last week close to Cowichan Lake.

-He reports seeing what he believes was the much-talked-of wild man.
-He saw something through the bush, and at first sight thought it was a bear and raised his rifle, moving a little closer, when to his surprise a man straightened up before him.
-He immediately lowered his gun and shouted to him, but the wild man at once sprang into the thicket and was soon lost to view.
-The prospector tried to follow his tracks, but because of the dense undergrowth was forced to give up the chase."
+He reports seeing what he believes was the much-talked-of feral man.
+He saw something through the bush, and at first sight thought it absolutely was a bear and raised his rifle, moving slightly closer, when to his surprise a Bigfoot straightened up before him.
+He instantly lowered his gun and shouted to him, however the feral man promptly sprang into the vegetation and was soon lost to look at.
+The mineworker tried to follow his tracks, however due to the dense brush was forced to relinquish the chase."

-Not many people have heard the lonely, chilling cries and howls of Bigfoot.
-But those who have, and know the sounds of the wilderness, say it's an unforgettable sound like no other.
+Not many of us have detected the lonely, chilling cries and howls of Sasquatch.
+However, those that have, and recognize the sounds of the forests, say it's an unforgettable sound like no other.